VigneshVSV/thing-control-panel/README.md

 HTTP(s) certificate is used, you might have to give permission to the browser.
 Its suggested to use Mozilla as Chrome seems to have issues with self-signed certificates since version 119.

+After you load, your defined properties, actions and events are shown.
+You can freely interact with them as shown below:

 ![Read-Write-Observe Properties](readme-assets/properties.png)
 ![Execute Actions](readme-assets/actions.png)
 ![Stream Events](readme-assets/events.png)

+Its recommended to install a JSON viewer for your web browser, like [this](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).

+You can then load the console entries in a new tab and read it in a correctly formatted way.
+Edit the number of entries that can stored in the console output by setting the value of "Max Entries" from the drop down.
+More entries will take more RAM, but useful for capturing events or eventful measurement data directly in the GUI.

+###### Contributors Welcome, please check issues.

 ### To Do